sshuttle/sshuttle/docs/usage.rst

 DO NOT run this command with sudo, it will ask for your sudo password when it is needed.

-A costume user or group can be set with the : option:`sshuttle --sudoers --sudoers-username {user_descriptor}` option.
+A custom user or group can be set with the : option:`sshuttle --sudoers --sudoers-username {user_descriptor}` option.
 Valid values for this vary based on how your system is configured.
 Values such as usernames, groups pre-pended with `%` and sudoers user aliases will work.
 See